-White man on black sands, road construction, black pants
+The latest, road construction, black pants

 The rainy season has truly hit in village.
 Most days it will be sunny in the morning though the afternoon is quite different.
 It rains so hard on the tin roof that listening to music is nearly impossible.
 Though its quite wonderful then the water is out, just set out the buckets and their full in minutes.
 The thunder and lightening is pretty amazing too.

 Each week I catch a taxi to Bamenda, which on a good day is about 30 minutes away….depending on stops and possible breakdowns.
-Sometimes the police step up the road blocks, which means more money for the driver to pay out.
+Sometimes the police step up the roadblocks, which means more money for the driver to payout.
 In order to avoid this mud back roads are taken instead of the paved ones.
-It was going well, until we bumped into a bit of road construction.
-By road construction in Cameroon I mean about 20 villagers with hoes on the road.
+It was going well until we bumped into a bit of road construction.
+By road construction in Cameroon, I mean about 20 villagers with hoes on the road.
 They wouldn’t let us pass.
 The solution: all passengers in the taxi get out, grab a hoe and get to work.
 We all grabbed hoes and started filling in the potholes.
 Though when I started working most of the children went into respiratory shock from laughter.
 Amazing.

 For May 20th, the National Day, much marching is done.
 Mostly by students march, political parties, along with community groups.
-The Compassion Campaign group I work with decdied to march.
+The Compassion Campaign group I work with decided to march.
 They are a group of outreach health workers for the village.
 The night before the 20th we had a meeting.
 I was wrapping up the meeting, just reminding folks what to wear in the morning.
 It went something like this: “So tomorrow we’ll put on our ironed white shirts, black pants, and black shoes”.
 Utter confusion and blank stares is mostly what I saw from members.
 “Come on guys, white tops and black tops just like we talked about”.
 Mr. Sam the President of the group raised his hand and said, “But Kate, I don’t have black pants to wear”.
 With my own confusion I replied, “Mr. Sam, I saw you wearing them the other day!”.
 It got quiet, uncomfortably quiet.
 My good friend Prescaline whispered in my ear, “Can’t we just choose our color of pants?”…..then I realized what I had done.

 Friday, June 20, 2008